vmware/terraform-provider-avi/examples/aws/cluster_stages/README.md

 *** DELETE
 To delete your env you must start from the bottom up so reverse order.
+Keep in mind that if Service Engines have been deployed the terraform destroy may fail.